 Audit Scope

-The scope of an Audit includes the Audited Party’s Use of Information.
-The Audit will also cover any unauthorized as well as erroneous onward dissemination of or provision of access to or Use of Information.
+The scope of an Audit includes the Audited Party’s Use of Information and Original Created Works.
+The Audit will also cover any unauthorized as well as erroneous onward dissemination of or provision of access to or Use of Information and Original Created Works.
 An Audit may cover all Information Products received by the Audited Party via a third party.

-The Audit Team may examine all means of communication, systems, Devices and applications that receive and Use Information, in addition to the procedures, processes and systems, such as Entitlement Systems, that control the release of and/or provision of access to or Use of Information solely for the purpose of verifying compliance with the Agreement.
+The Audit Team may examine all means of communication, systems, Devices and applications that receive and Use Information and Original Created Works, in addition to the procedures, processes and systems, such as Entitlement Systems, that control the release of and/or provision of access to or Use of Information solely for the purpose of verifying compliance with the Agreement.

-The Audit Team may examine all records, procedures, processes and systems relevant to the Audited Party’s Use of Information including, but not limited to, entitlement records, inventory management records and employee (cost allocation) records for the purpose of verifying compliance with the Agreement.
+The Audit Team may examine all records, procedures, processes and systems relevant to the Audited Party’s Use of Information and Original Created Works including, but not limited to, entitlement records, inventory management records and employee (cost allocation) records for the purpose of verifying compliance with the Agreement.

-Subject to clause 4.5, the period over which the Audited Party is audited may be up to 3 (three) years and will be specified in the Audit Notification (“Audit Period”).
-However, in case of a delay caused by the Audited Party not meeting the preparation requirements (as described in clause 6.5 of this Policy) and/or cooperation requirements (as described in clause 6.7 of this Policy), Euronext may extend the Audit Period with a period equal to the number of days the Audit was delayed.
+Subject to clause 3.5, the period over which the Audited Party is audited may be up to 3 (three) years and will be specified in the Audit Notification (“Audit Period”).
+However, in case of a delay caused by the Audited Party not meeting the preparation requirements (as described in clause 5.5 of this Policy) and/or cooperation requirements (as described in clause 5.6 of this Policy), Euronext may extend the Audit Period with a period equal to the number of days the Audit was delayed.